dsli208/Super-Canvasser/README.md

 ### 3.3 Canvass
 The system loads the current day's canvassing assignment and displays the address of the next location to visit and a map with a marker at that location.  the system initially displays the next location to visit in the recommended order.  the canvasser is not required to follow the recommended order and can manually change the next location by selecting it from a list of unvisited locations.  the system displays detailed travel directions from the most recently visited location to the next location.

-After visiting a location, the canvasser enters the results.  the results include: (1) whether the canvasser spoke to anyone, (2) a rating of how successful the visit was (e.g., how likely the person at that location is to vote for the candidate, buy the product, or contribute to the organization) on a scale of 0 to 5 stars, (3) answers to the questionnaire (some questions might be unanswered), and (4) brief notes.  if that location was visited out-of-order, the system computes a new recommended order in which to visit the remaining (unvisited) locations.
+After visiting a location, the canvasser enters the results.
+The results include:
+1. Whether the canvasser spoke to anyone.
+2. A rating of how successful the visit was (e.g., how likely the person at that location is to vote for the candidate, buy the product, or contribute to the organization) on a scale of 0 to 5 stars.
+3. Answers to the questionnaire (some questions might be unanswered).
+4. Brief notes.
+If that location was visited out-of-order, the system computes a new recommended order in which to visit the remaining (unvisited) locations.

 ## 4. Functionality for System Administrators

 ### 4.1 Edits Users
-Add and remove users, and edit the set of roles granted to each user.  any subset of the three roles can be granted to any user.  note: you can manually insert some initial users in the user database.  subsequent users are added using the system's GUI.
+Add and remove users, and edit the set of roles granted to each user.
+Any subset of the three roles can be granted to any user.
+> :nerd: Note: you can manually insert some initial users in the user database.
+Subsequent users are added using the system's GUI.

 ### 4.2 Edit Global Parameters
 Global parameters include the duration of a work day (this is a limit on the maximum duration of a task) and the average speed of a canvasser traveling between locations.